 The team will visit 12 streams several times during each of the project's three years.
 On return visits, as many as 40 percent of the fish they net might be ones they've caught before, giving them opportunities to track fish growth.

 "It's been kind of eye-opening to see how much food is in some of these fishes' stomachs," said Will French, a conservation biology graduate research assistant.
 "They're feeding and growing in the winter -- quite a bit, actually."

 French said his interest is in how well fish are faring in the winter in any one stream compared to others.
-Differences could lead to changes in how streams are managed; researchers in a separate part of the project are examining the banks, curves, bottoms and other structural elements of streams and how they might be changed as well.
+Differences could lead to changes in how streams are managed; researchers in a separate part of the project are examining the banks, curves, bottoms and other structural elements of streams and how they might be change as well.

 Indeed, increasing warmth in the air, groundwater and streams could be slowed by more green buffers along streams, as well as shady plants and trees above them, Ferrington said.
 But for now, the potential problems of a warming climate are being examined in the cold.

 "There's a lot of stuff going on here we really don't know anything about," French said.
 "We can't forget about winter.
 It is Minnesota."